 For example, if my car is getting bad gas mileage and I don’t know that, or I don’t know that there are cars that get better mileage, I may think my gas mileage is OK or that everything is fine.

-If she were to ask better questions or share common problems that people have with other payroll providers, it might make me aware that everything is not fine.
+If she were to ask better questions or share common problems that people have with other payroll providers, it might make me aware that everything is not okay.

 What is her value?

-What is the reason for me to change from my provider to her?
+Why should I change from my current provider to her?
 This cold call script example does not communicate that at all.

 From what she asked, the only reason for us to talk is if we are planning to make a change.
 Is that the only reason for us to look at moving to them?
 Even if we were, there still should be a reason to move to her company over another provider.

-What is the value that her company provides?
+What value does her company provide?
 Do they do anything better, cheaper, or more reliable?
-Do they help to solve any problems that I may be having with my business or other providers?
+Do they help solve any problems that I may be having with my business or other providers?
 Do they differ in any way?

 The Best Salesperson is the One that Asks the Best Questions

-Sure, a 2 to 5-minute cold call script example does not provide the time to get into all those details.
+Sure, a 2 to 5-minute cold call script example does not provide enough time to discuss all those details.
 You would need either an appointment or a presentation-type setting to outline all of that.

 But here is the trick for how to get into some of the important details in a very tight window of time.
 Outline all of your value, pain, and differentiation points.
 For each point, compose a question that probes to see if the prospect either wants that type of improvement or to solve that particular problem.